 E-commerce sites are losing an average of $29 on new customers’ first purchases.
 Having a strategy that ensures your website, visitors come back for repeat purchases is essential in any economic climate.

 If your website isn’t intuitive, easy to use, and building loyalty, then you don’t have a sustainable strategy for longevity.
 The customer’s journey from start to finish needs gives them exactly what they are looking for while meeting all their expectations.
-CRO is the perfect strategy for ensuring you deliver all of this to your customers.
+A CRO Agency has the perfect strategy for ensuring you deliver all of this to your customers.
 And I want to make one last important comment here before I move to #3.
 One of the biggest mistakes we see is an overconfident business owner, marketing exec, web designer, UX designer, etc., who thinks they know what the customer wants and how that translates into an online process.
 They spend a lot of time and research putting together personas, wireframes, designs, etc., which is all incredibly valuable and extremely important.
 Still, it simply does not translate into the purchasing process.
 And not just the “purchasing process,” the unique process for your business and your product or service.

 In Part 1 we discussed our findings from McKinsey and covered how we can apply lessons from past recessions to help thrive in times of economic uncertainty.
 If you missed it, you can access it here.